joomla-framework/test/README.md

 [![Latest Unstable Version](https://poser.pugx.org/joomla/test/v/unstable)](https://packagist.org/packages/joomla/test)
 [![License](https://poser.pugx.org/joomla/test/license)](https://packagist.org/packages/joomla/test)

-This package is a collection of tools that make some of the jobs of unit testing easier.
+This package is a collection of tools that make some jobs of unit testing easier.

+## TestCase

+With version 7.0, PHPUnit added return type declarations to its TestCase class.
+Tests running fine PHP < 7.2 will not work on current PHP versions, because the signatures do not match.

+This package provides a comatibility layer catering for that issue since version 1.4.0.
+Just extend your test classes from Joomla\Test\TestCase instead of PHPUnit\Framework\TestCase.

 ## TestHelper